"

 Layout fluid, also called layout dye, is applied to a part surface to provide a contrast for the layout lines.
 The fluid, typically a dark red or dark blue, is applied in a thin, even coat using an in-cap applicator or aerosol spray.
 The fluid will dry quickly once applied, and it should be completely dried before handling.
 Figure 14-1 shows an example of layout fluid.

-Image showing Layout fluid applied to a part surface
+hand holding a brush is applying Layout fluid to a part surface

 14.3 Scribing Lines